devkrxspl/Forum-Website/README.md

-A minimal forum website to test an implementation of JWT and secure password hashing
+A minimal forum website to test an implementation of JWTs, a rich text editor, and secure password hashing